 Why is this important?
 Sharing your achievements reinforces trust between your customer and you.
 Ensure that the customer can find you on the channels that they are familiar with.
 Because LinkedIn is a closed network, it enables a degree of trust from the outset that you do not find on email.

 What is it to be proud?

-To be proud of something you need to feel that you’ve done good work.
+To be proud of something you need to feel that you have done good work.
 Let me assure you, each and every day you will have done something that can be considered good work.
-If you’ve done an exam, share it.
-If you’ve seen that the client has achieved success from the work you’ve done, share it!
-If you’ve help someone, share it.
+If you have done an exam, share it.
+If you have seen that the client has achieved success from the work you carried out, share it!
+If you’ve helped someone, share it.
 You need to showcase your success in order for others to be able to recognise it.